daniel-inka/pallycon-docs-v3/content/multidrm/clients/html5-player.en.md

 2. HLS FPS(FairPlay Streaming) content
  - HTTP Live Streaming content encrypted with Sample AES and protected by FairPlay Streaming.
 Applies to Safari browsers running on Mac OS X (10.10 or later).

 In order to issue multi-DRM licenses in HTML5 player, user authentication must be performed through the integration with PallyCon cloud and customer service site.
-Please check [Multi-DRM License Integration]({{%ref "multidrm-license.en.md"%}}) for license issuance integration.
+Please check [Multi-DRM Native Integration](../multidrm-native-integration/) for license issuance integration.

 ## Basic integration method